amunozo/linguistic_patterns_LLMs/README.md

 The starting date is October 1, 2023, and the final date is January 24, 2024.
 The user should discard the articles from the rest of the days of January.

 The file "generates_articles.py" can be used to generate the texts.
 Downloading LLaMa locally and building the model is required, as the weights are not freely available on HuggingFace.
-Our generated articles can be obtained upon demand, contacting to any of the authors.
+Our generated articles can be obtained upon request, contacting to any of the authors.